dustinapodaca/caps/README.md

 - The intent is to build the data services that would drive a suite of applications where one can see pickups and deliveries in real-time.

+### Phase 3: Message Queues

+- Implement a system to guarantee that notification payloads are read by their intended subscriber.
+Rather than just triggering an event notification and hope that client applications respond, implement a “Queue” system so that nothing gets lost.

+- Every event sent will be logged and held onto by the server until the intended recipient acknowledges that they received the message.
+At any time, a subscriber can get all of the messages they might have missed.

 ### Links and Resources

 - [CI/CD](https://github.com/dustinapodaca/caps/actions) (GitHub Actions)